thebrumby/HotWalletClaimer/docs/TG-BOT.md

 - `/stop HOT:` will stop all HOT games, regardless of the account name.
 - `/restart :Wallet1` will restart all `Wallet1` sessions across any available game.

-#### Examples:

-- `/list hot` - Lists all games with "hot" in the name, case insensitive.
-- `/start HOT:Wallet1` - Starts the `HOT:Wallet1` sessions.
-- `/restart :Wallet1` - Restarts all sessions matching account `Wallet1`.
-- `/stop Vertus:` - Stops all sessions for the game "Vertus".